Heritage Trail

 -

-When Paxton did the plans for the park, he imagined that each building would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park.
-The Norman Lodges – not actually Norman in style but ‘Greek revival’ – is one of the eight park lodges.
+When Joseph Paxton was drawing his plans for the park, he imagined that each of the eight park lodges would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park: The Norman Lodges are not actually Norman in style but ‘Greek revival’, which was a popular architecture style in the early 1800s.

 -

-When Paxton did the plans for the park, he imagined that each building would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park.
-The ‘Castellated’ Lodge, with its battlements and tourelles, is one of the eight park lodges.
+When Joseph Paxton was drawing his plans for the park, he imagined that each of the eight park lodges would have a different architectural style, so visitors could feel like travelling western Europe by simply strolling through the park: The Castellated Lodge has two stories and features a series of battlements and tourelles.
+It has angled buttresses, and a projecting parapet.